TayYates/AdventOfCode/2022/README.md

 Day 3: string manipulation, for loops, char -> ascii translation
 - Simple vanilla Python, being able to easily split a string in half was very handy, and ASCII values made the prompt much easier to handle
 - Golang felt needlessly verbose on this one, especially the for loops, but I still appreciated being able to split strings and use ASCII in a way that felt natural
 - As frustrating as Rust's static typing was, the compiler is incredible, and usually had very good suggestions to fix my simple mistakes.
-Sometimes I was guessing with datatypes, but as long as it compiled and ran, I was happy with my choice even if it used extra bits of memory
+Sometimes I was guessing with datatypes, but as long as it compiled and ran, I was happy

-- Overall, still impressed with the runtimes for Golang/Rust, but irritated with how verbose they are
+- Overall, I'm still impressed with the runtimes for Golang/Rust, but irritated with my own lack of experience with them
 ***
 Day 4: regex and if/and/or logic
 - In Python I skipped the regex by splitting the strings by '-', but it created an ugly situation where I had to convert everything to an int while using it.
-Definitely not optimal, I would rewrite it with regex in the same way I wrote the Go/Rust if it were going into production
+Definitely not optimal, I would rewrite this with regex and a separate section of casting the results as integers if it were going into production
 - Golang and Rust were extremely similar here.
 Using regex and converting everything to integers meant that I could write very clean logic statements that were easy to walk through.
 This was helpful because the logic was the part that required brainpower
+- I stopped compiling rust with rustc and instead started using cargo.
+This was necessary because of the regex, but I'm glad that I moved over
 ***
 Day 5: parsing text into stacks, vector manipulation
 - Python's list comprehensions and list-of-lists functionality made this very easy.
 The only pain point here was building the initial state of the crates.
 I did it in a very non-pythonic way and brute forced it to work.
 Also, there was a technical issue with how Python stores list items in memory; because it was a list-of-lists, I had to use deepcopy to keep them separate, otherwise the two parts would overwrite one another in memory
 - Golang was a pain for this one.
-Datatype errors, difficulty appending to the front of an array, difficulty dealing with an array of arrays, etc. This one was irritating, but satisfying once I finally got it
+Datatype errors, difficulty appending to the front of an array, difficulty dealing with an array of arrays, etc. This one was irritating, but very satisfying once I finally got it
-- I have the same complaints about Rust as I just mentioned with Go, but because I wrote this after the Go, I had already worked out most of those kinks.
+- I have the same complaints about Rust that I just mentioned with Go, but because I wrote this after the Go, I had already worked out most of those kinks.
 My big complaint here is how difficult it is to modify a vector of vectors.
 It was very frustrating to know that there was a reverse() function that did not work with my data type.
-In order to make it work, I would have to completely rewrite how I had parsed the input data.
+In order to make it work, I would've had to completely rewrite how I had parsed the input data.
 So instead, I used tmp variables to store that data and then appended my stacks to that tmp variable.

-- I'm sure that there are much better ways to solve this in both Go and Rust, but I had a lot of difficulty with the static typing and not being able to intuitively use built-in functions because they were datatype specific
+- I'm sure that there are much better ways to solve this in both Go and Rust, but I had a lot of difficulty with the static typing and not being able to intuitively use built-in functions because they were datatype specific.
+Getting better with them, but I'm definitely still suffering from a lack of experience